phanngoc/rentbookserver/README.md

-This server is written by nodejs application, base on template : https://github.com/sahat/hackathon-starter This template is rewritten and follow ES6 syntax base on **babel** : https://github.com/babel/babel Some main package is used:
+This server is written by nodejs application, base on template : https://github.com/sahat/hackathon-starter This template is rewritten and follow ES6 syntax base on **babel** : https://github.com/babel/babel This is server for react native app: https://github.com/phanngoc/rentbookreactnative

+Some main package is used:
   - express
   - objection